yayeseydi/Assignment-3p2/README.md

 # Assignment-3 Part 2
+> Note: I am having issues generating images on this readme.

 ## Introduction

-In this assignment, you will:
+In this tutorial, we will:
 Set up two Arch Linux servers.
 Configure a load balancer to distribute traffic between the servers.
 Deploy an updated generate_index script.